DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/(2) using addon.md

 Example: An NPC that deals with some fragile machinery in order.
 As soon as a previously active machine turns off the NPC drops what she's doing and goes back to activating that machine.

-- **simple_parallel**: Runs exactly 2 nodes at the same time, the firt is a leaf node and the second can be any tree node.
+- **simple_parallel**: Runs exactly 2 nodes at the same time, the first is a leaf node and the second can be any tree node.
 When the first child returns success or failure the second child is interrupted and this returns first child status, unless delayed mode is active in which case this waits for the second child to finish after the first one has finished and returns the second child's status.

 Example: Reactive AI that runs a long sequence like Patrolling while having a parallel Condition node checking if a threat is in range, in which case the Patrolling sequence is interrupted.

 ## Composite Attachments
 Composite attachements can be added as children of composite nodes.
-Unlike other nodes they don't inherite from `BTNode` and therefore don't report a status but still have access to the behavior tree.
+Unlike other nodes they don't inherite from `BTNode` and therefore don't set a status but still have access to the behavior tree.
 Attachements are inspired by Services from the Unreal Engine behavior tree implementation.\
 Composite attachments must be placed before any `BTNode` child.
 They will tick in parallel as long as the parent is ticking.

 The main use case for attachment is to run parallel code while a long action is running to monitor some game state or update the blackboard.\
-Composite attachments cannont interrupt other nodes.
+Composite attachments cannot interrupt other nodes.

 Example: Keep track of player position in the blackboard while an enemy runs a "Chase Player" sequence instead of updating the position in each node of the sequence.

 # Conditional Abort
 Conditional aborts allow composite nodes to interrupt their children or interrupt other branches based on a condition.
-There are two types of conditional aborts:
+There are 3 types of conditional aborts:

 - low priority conditional abort: Allows a composite to interrupt any lower-priority branch.
 Low priority branches are sibling branches that come after that composite plus all their offsprings.
 Since composites usually prioritize children in order from first child to last, children that come first tend to have more priority.\
 A composite with this setting must have a condition or decorator node as its first child, as long as a lower priority branch is ticking, this composite will tick its condition node in parallel, if the node succeeds, the active branch will be interrupted and this branch will run instead.
 Low priority aborts are crucial for dynamic AI that can immediately react to significant changes in its environment.\